Skip to main content

 This law defines “customary marriage” as the marriage between a man and a woman performed according to the tribal tradition of their locality and provides that a wife’s rights and duties within a customary marriage are the same as a wife’s rights and duties in a statutory marriage (a statutory marriage is a civil marriage license under the Domestic Relations Law). §2.1 provides that all customary marriages are legal, and the duties and liabilities of the statutory wife shall be accorded to all customary wives.

 Pandurang Shivram Kawathkar v.
-State Of Maharashtra
+State of Maharashtra

 Shanti v.
 State of Haryana

-The petitioners were charged and found guilty of dowry death.
+In Shanti v.
+State of Haryana, the petitioners were charged and found guilty of dowry death.
 The Court upheld the conviction, holding that the evidence of cruelty necessary to create a presumption of dowry death may be less than or different from the level of evidence of cruelty necessary to uphold a charge of criminal cruelty.
 The two crimes are unrelated, despite using similar wordings, and a person may be convicted of dowry death without having committed criminal cruelty.

 State of Rajasthan v.
 Jaggu Ram